Viblast/ios-player-sdk/README.md

 ### Project setup
-Let's assume you have an existing (or you've just created) XCode project.
+Let's assume you have an existing XCode project or you've just created one.

-Unzip ...
+Unzip...
 Drag and drop the unzipped content in your project.
-E.g., for your convenience, you can make a group in your project name it *VBPlayer*, select the unzipped content, that is the `VBPlayer.a` library and all the header files, and drop it inside.
+For example, you can make a group in your project, name it *VBPlayer*, select the unzipped content (that is the `VBPlayer.a` library and all the header files), and drop it inside.
-When XCode asks you to choose options for added files don't forget to mark the '*Copy items if needed*' option.
+When XCode asks you to choose options for added files, don't forget to mark the '*Copy items if needed*' option.
 Notice that `VBPlayer.a` is a *fat* library, i.e. it is built for both 32bit and 64bit architectures.

 Now go to the project's build target.

-Select **Build Phases** and under **Link Binary With Libraries** section add the following frameworks:
+Select **Build Phases** and under the **Link Binary With Libraries** section add the following frameworks:

 * Foundation